rationalpointofview/rpov/_posts/2016-08-25-mental-model-engineeringbreak-point.md

 > Debt-fueled economies: debt has no flexibility, so these economies can't stand even a slowdown without risking implosion (cf current situation)

 * Additive System.

 System Output = Stage 1 + Stage 2 + Stage 3 ...

-The Nassim Tableb's term for Additive System is robust or even better, **Anti Fragile**
+The Nassim Taleb's term for Additive System is robust or even better, **Anti Fragile**

+Nassim Tableb gives all sorts of example in this book.
+A clerk in a large company is fragile as he has only one source of income.
+A taxi driver is antifragile.
+A banker is fragile.
+A prostitute is antifragile.
+General Petraeus is fragile: a single indiscretion was enough to destroy his career.
+Boris Johnson is antifragile: a whole string of scandals has actually enhanced his reputation.

 Most Real Life System is a hybrid of two systems;